-What Activity Outcomes Can I Expect after a C4 Spinal Cord Injury?
+What Activity Outcomes Can I Expect after a C1-3 Spinal Cord Injury?

 Table 1 lists life activities, such as breathing, eating, dressing, and moving around.
-For each activity, it explains what many people with a C4 SCI can reasonably expect one year after injury.
+For each activity, it explains what many people with a C1-3 SCI can reasonably expect one year after injury.
+This table can help you and your health-care team set short- and long-term goals.

 It is important to understand what "reasonably expect" means.
 Table 1 uses averages.
 In the real world, outcomes vary from person to person for the same level of injury.
 Your health-care team can help to set goals for you since outcomes are very specific to each person.
-Table 1 provides a space for you and your health-care team to customize your goals.